will-clarke/wclarke.net/src/posts/2014-12-14--suspend-vim.md

 ---
+title: Suspend Vim
 date: 2014-12-14
+description: Spoiler Alert - Ctrl-Z and then fg to resume
 tags: vim shell
-title: Suspend Vim
-description: Spoiler Alert: Ctrl-Z and then fg to resume
 ---

 If you want to suspend vim (or many other unix appications), pressing `ctrl-z`